-To explain and illustrate the method we take the velocity model given by the thick black line in Figure 1.
-The dotted lines show the reference models used to calculate functions $f_1(x)$ and $f_2(x)$.
+To explain and illustrate the method we take the velocity model given by the dashed black line in Figure 1.
+Reflection traveltimes in the exact model were calculated and convolved with a Ricker wavelet to obtain the simple synthetic data shown on the right.
+We want to estimate the velocity profile from these data.
+The colored lines show the reference models used to calculate functions $f_1(x)$ and $f_2(x)$.
 To have optimal approximations, $f_1(x)$ and $f_2(x)$ are allowed to vary with depth, i.e. we calculate a set of functions for each possible discrete value of zero-offset traveltime t_0 .
-The functions are shown in Figure 2 for values of t_0 corresponding to reflectors in the exact model.
-Dark markers on the curves indicate larger depths.
+The functions are shown in Figure 2 for values of t_0 corresponding to the reflectors in the exact model.
 Function $f_1(x)$ represents the most important component of the approximation.
 It describes the trend of squared reflection traveltime curves in the reference models, and we see that its curvature decreases with increasing depth.
 Function $f_2(x)$ is the optimal function for describing the deviation of squared reflection traveltime curves from the trend.